 A lease agreement can only be ended early if you pay a pricey termination fee, which will often be much more than the total remaining finance on your deal.
 So, it’s best to only choose a contract length and monthly price that you can commit to.

-Now that you’ve compared leasing and HP finance, why not check out what leasing looks like against PCP in our other guide.
+Now that you’ve compared leasing and HP finance, why not check out what leasing looks like compared with PCP finance in our other guide.

 For more information on leasing, visit our guides page.